sodalitegames/aberrations-website/content/pages/world-playbooks.md

     cards:
       - externalLink: false
         name: Avarice World Playbook
-        description: This World Playbook is for the world of Avarice, a cyberpunk-ishly capitalistically dystopian tech world.
+        description: Avarice is a futuristic dystopia of corporation rule and science, with a litte bit of cyberpunk, all rolled into one.
         iconRef: BookOpenIcon
         href: /get-started/world-playbooks/avarice
 metadata: